BIDSL/PCFControls/README.md

 ### Configure click event
 When the button clicked, it triggers the onchange event in the field by setting field value as `Button label's` value.

-If there is no button label value in the control, control set the value as `Clicked`
+If there is no button label value in the control, control sets the value as `Clicked`
 ```
 function onChange(executionContext) {
   // get formContext